santiagoGuastavino/Nasa-JSP/README.md

 ---

 _Nasa Blogs is my first approach to Java Language._
-_It is also an MVC structured, Java Web Servlet project._
+_It is also an MVC structured Java Web Servlet project._
 _It was built with Eclipse (light mode) and Tomcat._
 _Developed for educational purposes and for fun's sake._